simonguest/3dcreator/README.md

 3D Creator has been tested on Firefox, Chrome, and Safari.
 It also is touch-responsive, so should work well on most tablets (tested on iPad Air), but is not responsive for an iPhone/smart phone form factor.

-# Building and Running 3D Creator Locally
+# Building and Running Locally

 Clone the repo and run ```npm install``` to install the required dependencies.